mlehotay/ier/IER/IER-diagnostics.md

 The Spec states:

-> **Experience is identical to a Unified Experiential Field**
+> **Experience is identical to the existence of a Unified Experiential Field.**
-> (Spec Axiom 3; Principle 1)

 This is an **ontological identity**, not an epistemic rule.

-Identity does not imply:
+Identity does **not** entail:

-* detectability
 * observability
 * reportability
+* behavioral manifestation
 * third-person accessibility

 ---

 ### **2.2 The Category Error of Diagnostics**

-Experiential diagnostics commit a category error by:
+Experiential diagnostics commit a category error by treating experience as:

-* treating experience as an output or signal
+* an output
-* treating intrinsic constraint as externally inspectable
-* confusing correlation, simulation, or replication with instantiation

-Under IER, no external observation can certify ownership of constraint.
+* a signal
+* a measurable property
+* a function of performance

+Under IER, experience is not something a system *produces*.
+It is something the system *is*, when it bears its own intrinsic constraint.

 ---